LivePersonInc/node-agent-sdk/README.md

 ### Messaging Agent API (backend)

 All request types are dynamically assigned to the object on creation.
-The supported API calls are a mirror of the LiveEngage Messaging Agent API - please read the documentation carefully for full examples.
+The supported API calls are a mirror of the [LiveEngage Messaging Agent API][1] - please read the documentation carefully for full examples.

 The available API calls are: